semiologic/sem-author-image/readme.txt

 Stable tag: trunk

-The author image plugin for WordPress lets you easily add author images to posts and articles on your site
+Lets you easily add author images on your site.

 == Description ==

-The author image plugin for WordPress lets you easily add author images to posts and articles on your site
+The author image plugin for WordPress lets you easily add author images on your site.

-It creates a widget that you can insert in a sidebar, or much about anywhere if using any of the [Semiologic](http://www.semiologic.com/software/sem-theme/) or [Semiologic Reloaded](http://www.semiologic.com/software/sem-reloaded/) themes.
+It creates a widget that you can insert in a sidebar, or much about anywhere if using the [Semiologic theme](http://www.semiologic.com/software/sem-reloaded/).

 Alternatively, place the following call in the loop where you want the author image to appear:

     <?php the_author_image(); ?>

-Lastly, browse Users / Your Profile in the admin area, upload an image file, and you're done.
+To configure your author image, browse Users / Your Profile in the admin area.

+= Author's Bio =

+You can configure the widget so it outputs the author's description in addition to his image.

+This fits well on a site where the author's image is placed in a sidebar, or the [Semiologic theme](http://www.semiologic.com/software/sem-reloaded/) when the widget is placed immediately after the posts' content -- i.e. "About The Author."

+= Multi-Author Sites =

+For sites with multitudes of authors, the widget offers the ability to insert a link to the author's posts -- his archives.

+= Single Author Sites =

+Normally, the widget will only display an author image when it can clearly identify who the content's author actually is.
+In other words, on singular pages or in the loop.

+If you run a single author site, or a site with multiple ghost writers, be sure to check the "This site has a single author" option.
+The widget will then output your image at all times.

 = Help Me! =